johno/pixyll/_posts/tumblr/2014-11-04-why-we-started-junto-studio.md

 layout:     post
 title:      Why We Started Junto Studio
 date:       2014-11-04 11:21:29
 summary:    We started Junto Studio because we want to see different models for education in the world.
+Read more to find out who we are and what we do.
 categories: culture
 author:     alejo
 ---